-- You file the Joint Complaint with the Clerk of the Chancery Court.
+- File the Joint Complaint and related documents with the Clerk of the Chancery Court.

-- Both spouses attend a brief hearing.
-The Chancellor or Judge completes your divorce by signing your Final Judgment.
+- The Chancellor or Judge completes your divorce by signing your Final Judgment.

 Division of property & debt, child parenting plan (including child support, visitation and custody), spousal support, and more are covered.

 DivorceWriter provides forms specific to the state of Mississippi and offers a money back guarantee if your documents are not accepted by the Court.